PabloFraquia/TestSaleForcePage/README.md

 # TestSaleForcePage

-Creating an automated Testing of new Account and new Contacts on Salesforce page In this cases the exercise consist in make a repository in github using de git commands
+Creating an automated Testing of new Account and new Contacts on Salesforce page.

+In this cases the exercise consist in make a repository in github using de git commands